WENS (TV): Decline and demise

 Channel 16 returned to the air on April 27, ending 46 days of sharing time with WQED and having reimbursed the educational station for extra costs incurred in the emergency arrangement.
-However, WENS's time on VHF did little to ameliorate the fundamental problems facing the station.
-In July 1955, radio station WWSW had been awarded a channel 11 construction permit, which WENS contested; the FCC reopened hearings on the channel as a result of finding financial issues with the proposed permittee.
+However, WENS's time on VHF did little to ameliorate the fundamental problems facing the station, which stemmed from broadcasting on a UHF channel: UHF stations, requiring converters to view, had smaller audiences, and advertisers shunned them for VHF stations.
+In July 1955, radio station WWSW was awarded a construction permit for a new TV station on VHF channel 11, which WENS contested; the FCC reopened hearings on the channel as a result of finding financial issues with the proposed permittee.

 On February 24, 1957, a day before scheduled FCC hearings on the channel 11 dispute, WWSW and WENS reached an out-of-court settlement.
-WENS would withdraw its challenge to WWSW's channel 11 television station, to be called WIIC, while WWSW would acquire channel 16's Ivory Avenue facilities to lease them back to channel 16 and pay $500,000 to the UHF station, with $300,000 of that to be paid when channel 11 began broadcasting.
+WENS would withdraw its challenge to WWSW's channel 11 television station, to be called WIIC; WWSW would acquire channel 16's Ivory Avenue facilities to lease them back to channel 16 and pay $500,000 to the UHF station, with $300,000 of that to be paid when channel 11 began broadcasting.
 The settlement, however, did not dampen WENS's desire to attempt to move to VHF itself.
 That June, the station made three distinct proposals to add a fourth commercial VHF allocation to Pittsburgh: one involving trading channel 9 from Steubenville, Ohio (where it was used by WSTV-TV) to Pittsburgh, sending the channel 16 allotment to Steubenville in the process; a larger deintermixture plan that would ultimately bring channel 6 into Pittsburgh; and the removal of channel 5 at Weston, West Virginia, to Pittsburgh.
 Its final efforts in this regard were denied in December 1957.

 WIIC announced that it would begin broadcasting September 1, 1957, prompting WENS to declare that it would cease operations the day before, August 31.
+The WENS studios were briefly used by the new WIIC prior to launch to house staff.

 Later use of channel 16 in Pittsburgh

-In the spring of 1957, WQED announced plans to file for the unused channel 47 frequency in Pittsburgh (which was later moved to Altoona), and later the unused channel 22 assigned to Clarksburg, West Virginia, to build a second noncommercial television station that would provide educational programming to schools and businesses.
+In early 1957, WQED announced plans to file for the unused channel 47 frequency in Pittsburgh (which was later moved to Altoona), and later the unused channel 22 assigned to Clarksburg, West Virginia, to build a second noncommercial television station that would provide educational programming to schools and businesses.
 Immediately after the directors of WENS met on August 27 and decided to shutter the station, a delegation contacted WQED and offered the facilities to channel 13.

-An agreement was reached in June 1958 for WQED to buy the channel 16 facilities from Telecasting, Inc., the final owner of WENS, contingent on being granted a new construction permit for the channel.
+An agreement was reached in June 1958 for WQED to buy the channel 16 facilities from Telecasting, Inc., contingent on being granted a new construction permit for the channel.
 After the FCC's reservation of the station for noncommercial use and the granting of a new and separate construction permit, WQED's second station, WQEX, began broadcasting on March 23, 1959.
 The original WENS transmitter, incapable of color broadcasting, remained in use by this station until it failed on March 10, 1985.

-The WENS studios were briefly used by the new WIIC prior to launch to house staff.
-Since its return to the air in 1969, WPGH-TV, the successor to WKJF-TV, has been based at the same site.